Void Meditation and the Embodied Cosmos: You Are the Gateway

 You don’t just believe you’re part of the universe.

-You feel it—in the stillness between heartbeats.
+You may begin to feel it—in the stillness between

-You are the pulse rippling across the firmament.
+As a pulse rippling across the firmament.

 The Cosmic Is Intimate